 God looks on when we gorge on cheesecake or stuff our mouths with chocolate.
 God watches when we lay with upset stomach and pounding headache after a binge.
 He waits for us.
 When we can't stand ourselves any longer, He's there to pick up the pieces.
 When we reach the point of total depravity in our own eyes, we can accept His power.
 Praise God.
 Look up.
 Your redemption draws nigh.

-"Those times of self-humiliation are the most unlovely and unwelcome hours of the Christian life; but they grow power and joy and peace, as rotten earth grows roses."
-Rev. Sam Shoemaker's sermon in Courage to Change by Bill Pittman and Dick B.
+Those times of self-humiliation are the most unlovely and unwelcome hours of the Christian life; but they grow power and joy and peace, as rotten earth grows roses.